Massipssa/Docs/bgd/architecture.md

   - Can it be free for wait and therefore deadlocks ?
 - **Security**
     - ??

+## Questions to ask

+- Types of data to be stored
+- How the data will be transformed
+- Who should access the data
+- What are the typical access patterns

 ## Steps to mount cluster
 - Chose OS
 - Select the FS to use with disk